odoo/documentation/content/applications/finance/accounting/bank/feeds/ponto.rst

 You might have to update your Ponto credentials or modify the synchronization settings.

-To do so, activate the :doc:`Developer Mode </applications/general/developer_mode>`, and go to :menuselection:`Accounting --> Configuration --> Online Synchronization`.
+To do so, activate the :ref:`developer mode <developer-mode>`, and go to :menuselection:`Accounting --> Configuration --> Online Synchronization`.

 Click on *Update Accounts* to enter your new Client ID and Secret ID, or click on *Edit* to modify the synchronization settings.